|

 Avoid complex moves, especially the compound

-pieces.
-On the opposite, favor moves that give a recognizable
+standard pieces.
+On the opposite, favor moves that

 -